marioalpizarv/portfolio/ReadMe.txt

 ========================================================================================================
 Detalied description of each file:

--CountriesGDPPerCapita_LinearRegression: This example uses LinearRegression by sklearn to predict the GDP Per Capita of a list of 195 countries.
-First, I do some data cleaning.
-Next, I calculate the GDP per capita by dividing each country's GDP column by the Population column.
+-Salaries_LinearRegression: This example uses LinearRegression by sklearn to predict the salary of employees based on a single feature, the years of employment.
+First, I do some data cleaning and reshaping.
+After that, I created the X and y datasets with the independent and dependent variables respectively.
-After that, I created the X dataset by removing the target variable 'GDP Per Capita', and the Y dataset which includes only the target variable.
 Afterward, I split the data in training and test, using an 80-20 split respectively, initialize the linear regression model, train it, and test it with the test dataset.
-For evaluation, I use the R-square score.
-I also include the coefficients of each feature, to see which is more significant when predicting a country's GDP per capita.
+For evaluation, I use the train and test R-square score, as well as a scatter plot showing both the data points and the straight line obtained.

 -HeartDisease_SVC: Here I use a Support Vector Classifier (SVC) with a linear kernel to perform binary classification using a dataset with patient symptoms and labels for heart disease or no